-2 Days Queen Elizabeth National Park Wildlife Safari $390pp
+2 Days Queen Elizabeth Safari from Kampala or Entebbe

-2 Days Queen Elizabeth safari is two days wildlife safari in Uganda to Queen Elizabeth National Park for a boat cruise and Game drive.
-2 Days Queen Elizabeth National Park Safari is inclusive of a boat cruise and game drive at an affordable price 2 Days Queen Elizabeth National Park Safari Tour takes to one of the most visited parks in Uganda.
+2 Days Queen Elizabeth safari is two days Wildlife Uganda Safari to Queen Elizabeth National Park for a boat cruise, Game drive.
+2 Days Queen Elizabeth Safari from Kampala or Entebbe is inclusive of a boat cruise and game drive at an affordable price 2 Days Queen Elizabeth Safari Tour takes to one of the most visited parks in Uganda.

-The 2 Days tour is private and can be undertaken all year round starting and ending in Kampala or Entebbe International Airport with early arrivals and late departures.
+The 2 Days Queen Elizabeth Safari tour is private and can be undertaken all year round starting and ending in Kampala or Entebbe International Airport with early arrivals and late departures.
 This tour includes a boat cruise on the 40 Km Kazinga channel that connects lakes, Edward and George.

 What we’ll cover in this 2 Days Queen Elizabeth Safari Itinerary